obvios/fetch-recipes-app/README.md

 # Steps to Run the App
+1. Ensure you have **Xcode 15.3** or later installed on your Mac.

+2. Clone the repository to your local machine:

+3.

 # Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?